localizely/intl_utils/README.md

   <b>enabled: true</b> # Required.
 Must be set to true to activate the package.
 Default: false
   class_name: S # Optional.
 Sets the name for the generated localization class.
 Default: S
   main_locale: en # Optional.
 Sets the main locale used for generating localization files.
 Provided value should consist of language code and optional script and country codes separated with underscore (e.g. 'en', 'en_GB', 'zh_Hans', 'zh_Hans_CN').
 Default: en
-  arb_path: lib/l10n # Optional.
-Sets the path to the ARB resource files.
-Provided value should be a valid path on your system (e.g. 'lib', 'res/', 'assets\l10n').
+  arb_dir: lib/l10n # Optional.
+Sets the directory of your ARB resource files.
+Provided value should be a valid path on your system.
   localizely: # Optional settings if you use Localizely platform.
 Read more: https://localizely.com/flutter-localization-workflow
     project_id: # Get it from the https://app.localizely.com/projects page.
     branch: # Get it from the “Branches” page on the Localizely platform, in case branching is enabled and you want to use a non-main branch.